wavefrontHQ/docs/pages/doc/proxies.md

 summary: Learn about Wavefront proxies.
 ---
 [Introduction to Wavefront](wavefront_introduction.html) introduced the Wavefront proxy.
-The proxy is a Java program that sends data collected from hosts, applications, and services to Wavefront in a secure, fast, and reliable manner.
+The proxy is a Java program that sends data collected from hosts, applications, logs, containers, and services to Wavefront in a secure, fast, and reliable manner.
 The proxy handles hundreds to thousands of simultaneous clients.
 It consolidates points into configurable batches (usually 1 second), adding minimal latency (0.5 second, on average, due to the 1 second batches).

 The proxy works with the Wavefront server to ensure end-to-end flow control.
 When it detects network connectivity issues, the proxy queues metrics in memory and to disk.
 Once connectivity is restored the proxy replays queued metrics